KayJay7/rpn-c/README.md

 # Reverse Polish Notation Calculator

 A simple program that alows you to type in math expressions (even on multiple lines) in RPN and evaluate them.
 The program keeps a table of golbal variables so you can store values for later use.
-All the numbers are stored as multiple precision rationals provided by the [GMP](https://gmplib.org/) library (thorugh [rug](https://gitlab.com/tspiteri/rug)), so your calculations will be limited by just your memory (and rational numbers).
+All the numbers are stored as multiple precision rationals provided by the [GMP](https://gmplib.org/) library (through [rug](https://gitlab.com/tspiteri/rug)), so your calculations will be limited by just your memory (and rational numbers).

 This little project started both because of necessity (I wanted a program for writing quick expressions from terminal, and I wanted it to compute big numbers), and to try out using a simple lexer and a simple stack machine.
 At first I just wanted it to compute simple arithmetics, but midway I started adding some quality of life feature like variables and other commands, there are still some features i plan to add.